 1) How did you go from being a CPA to starting an online business teaching people how to build their own successful bookkeeping business?

 Ben: Yeah.
 So, in 2014, I sold my CPA firm.
 I’d owned my own CPA firms for about 14 years, and I didn’t want to go back into that because I had been doing it for 14 years on my own and probably another five before that.
 So, it was time for a change.

-One of the big things that we did in our CPA firm is that we did bookkeeping.
+One of the big things that we did in our CPA firm is that we did the bookkeeping.
 I trained at the time about 120 bookkeepers over the course of my career on how to do bookkeeping services and how to do them right.

-I didn’t plan on doing anything with bookkeeping or accounting or anything related to that when I first sold my firm, but Kelly, my friend Kelly, she had lost her job.
-And she was a stay at home mom of three boys, had a good virtual job.
+I didn’t plan on doing anything with bookkeeping or accounting or anything related to that when I first sold my firm, but Kelly, my friend Kelly, had lost her job.
+And she was a stay-at-home mom of three boys, had a good virtual job.
 She lost that job, and she was worried that she was going to have to go back to work.
-And I said, “No, you’re not going to have to go back to work in a real office type environment.
+And I said, “No, you’re not going to have to go back to work in a real office-type environment.
 Let’s start you a bookkeeping business.”
-And that kind of formed a genesis of Bookkeeper Business Launch.
+And that kind of formed the genesis of Bookkeeper Business Launch.
 It was all by necessity, something that she needed.

 2) Wow!
 And continuing on that, question number two, how did your passion still drive your business growth today?